Back to Blog

 The skills you need to be a cyber threat analyst

-A threat intel analyst must be able to condense endless pages of gathered intelligence into a report that an experienced security engineer and a less cyber-savvy account executive can understand.
-A threat intel analyst may discover an impending attack, but if they can’t effectively relay their findings to the rest of their team, the organization won’t make any changes and will remain vulnerable to the threat.
-The intelligence that has been gathered is worthless.
+A threat analyst works to condense endless pages or research and intelligence into a report that an experienced security engineer and a less cyber-savvy account executive can understand.
+Translating these findings to both audiences is not always easy, but it is essential if you want to pursue a career as a cyber threat analyst.
+Think of it this way, a threat analyst may understand their findings, but if they cannot communicate them to different audiences, the organization won’t make any changes and will remain vulnerable to the threat.
+As a result, the intelligence that has been gathered is worthless and the organization remains vulnerable.

 Other useful skills include an aptitude for research and the ability to think creatively.
-Research and creativity don’t typically go hand-in-hand, but this role is the exception to the rule.
-The cyber security threat landscape changes at such a quick rate that providing intel on the present state of the industry isn’t enough to be an effective threat intel analyst.
+Research and creativity don’t typically go together, but this role is the exception to the rule.
+The cybersecurity threat landscape is rapidly evolving and constantly changing.
+As a result, providing intel on the present may not be sufficient to protect an organization.
+Instead, threat analysts may look ahead to emerging threats like AI or quantum, to assess the likelihood an organization will be impacted.
+Through this assessment, cyber threat analysts are helping prepare organizations to maintain an active defense against existing and emerging threats.

-In order to provide useful intelligence, threat intel analysts must think creatively and anticipate future threats.
+To provide useful intelligence, threat analysts must constantly be thinking both logically and creatively.
 A threat intel analyst must ask themselves “who would attack our network?
 How would they attack us?
 Why would they attack us?
-And what assets would they take if they were able to breach our network?”
+And what assets would they take if they were able to breach our network?
+What emerging threats may be coming and how do we prepare?”
 For the threat intel analyst, anticipation is the name of the game.

-How is the average cyber threat intelligence analyst salary?
+What is the average salary of cyber threat intelligence analyst?
 How much do they make?

 Effective intelligence gathering is an incredible tool for security teams and virtually any organization.
-According to ZipRecruiter, the average salary for a threat intel analyst is around $111,000 a year.
+According to ZipRecruiter, the average salary for a threat intel analyst is around $112,871 a year.
+The Bureau of Labor Statistics projects jobs as a threat analyst will grow at a rate of 33% between 2023-2033, which is significantly faster than other jobs.
+These findings suggest that there will be plenty of available jobs for threat analysts and cybersecurity professionals in the near future.

-As with most cyber security positions, the salary of a threat intel analyst can depend on their years of experience and their job location.
+As with most cybersecurity positions, the salary of a threat intel analyst can depend on their years of experience and their job location.
 Drive and work ethic play a large role in determining the level of success that a threat intel analyst can reach.
-There are also plenty of job titles cyber intelligence analysts can have, ranging from cyber security analyst to simply intelligence analyst.
+There are also plenty of job titles cyber intelligence analysts can have, ranging from cybersecurity analysts to simply intelligence analysts.

-Cyber security intelligence gathering plays a crucial role in a wide spectrum of organizations.
+Cybersecurity intelligence gathering plays a crucial role in a wide spectrum of organizations.
 While private sectors can use intel to more efficiently protect their assets from threats, federal organizations such as the CIA and NSA have an even greater demand for efficient information gathering.
-Virtually all organizations benefit from cyber-threat intelligence, where you will work is only limited by your imagination.
+Regardless of whether it’s the private or public sector, virtually all organizations benefit from cybersecurity threat intelligence.

 Blog image: secureset 4